-In this short tutorial, we’ll look at how to extract the year, month and day from a given Date in Java.
+In this short tutorial, we’ll learn how to extract the year, month, and day from a given Date in Java.

-We’ll be looking at how to extract these values using the legacy java.util.Date class and also by using the new date-time library of Java 8.
+We’ll discuss how to extract these values using the legacy java.util.Date class, and also by using the new date-time library of Java 8.

 In Java 8, a whole new date and time library was introduced for a number of good reasons.
-Besides other advantages, the new library provides a better API for operations such as extracting Year, Month, Day etc. from given Date.
+Besides other advantages, the new library provides a better API for operations, such as extracting Year, Month, Day etc. from a given Date.

 The new java.time package contains a number of classes that can be used for representing Date.